mikeshulman/narya/README.md

 - `refl M` -- Reflexivity term.
 - `sym M` -- Symmetry of a two-dimensional square.

-Here parentheses have tightness +∞, and function application and field access can be thought of as left-associative operations with no symbols and tightness +∞ although they are implemented specially internally.
+Function application and field access can be thought of as left-associative operations with zero symbols and tightness +∞, although they are implemented specially internally so that tightness +∞ is not technically actually used currently.
 On the other hand, abstraction, ascription, and let-bindings have tightness −∞, so they bind more loosely than anything except each other.
 Pi-types and function-types have tightness 0.

 Of note is that type ascription is non-associative, so `M : N : P` is a parse error.
-Abstraction, let-binding, and pi-types are also non-associative: because they start with a name or symbol rather than a term, they don't need to be right-associative in order to get the expected behavior of `x ↦ y ↦ M` and `(x : M) → (y : N) → P`.
+Abstraction, let-binding, and pi-types are also non-associative: because they are left-closed, they don't need to be right-associative in order to get the expected behavior of `x ↦ y ↦ M` and `(x : M) → (y : N) → P`.
 This non-associativity means that they cannot be mixed with type ascription: `x ↦ M : A` is a parse error.
 This is intentional, as I regard that as inherently ambiguous; you should write either `x ↦ (M : A)` or `(x ↦ M) : A` depending on what you meant.

 There is also a syntax for comments, although these are not so useful yet when writing only single terms.
 A line comment starts with a backquote \` and extends to the end of the line.
 A block comment starts with {\` and ends with \`}.
 Block comments can be nested.
 However, if (part of) a block comment appears on a line before any code, then no code may appear on that line at all.
 In other words, the only whitespace that can appear on a line before code is 0x20 SPACE (tab characters are not allowed anywhere).